 When this occurs, you may experience a wide range of health problems including:

 - Diarrhea, constipation, or bloating

 - Nutritional deficiencies

 - Brain fog

 - Skin problems

 - And worse…

-Although many doctors aren’t even clued in to what leaky gut is, let alone how to address it, it IS widely recognized that some foods that are better than others when it comes to helping with gut permeability and encouraging your healthiest digestive tract.
-This includes foods which can help support your populations of beneficial gut bacteria, and create a healthy inflammatory response in the body.
+Although many doctors aren’t even clued in to what leaky gut is, let alone how to address it, it IS widely recognized that some foods are better than others when it comes to helping with gut permeability and encouraging your healthiest digestive tract.
+This includes foods which can help support your populations of beneficial gut bacteria and create a healthy inflammatory response in the body.